indeedeng/iwf/README.md

 iWF server also hosts Cadence/Temporal workers which hosts [an interpreter workflow](https://github.com/indeedeng/iwf/blob/main/service/interpreter/workflowImpl.go).
 Any iWF workflows are interpreted into this Cadence/Temporal workflow.
 The interpreter workflow will invoke the two iWF APIs of the application workflow workers.
 Internally, the two APIs are executed by Cadence/Temporal activity.
+Therefore, all the REST API request/response with the worker are stored in history events which are useful for debugging/troubleshooting.

 ![architecture diagram](https://user-images.githubusercontent.com/4523955/207514928-56fea636-c711-4f20-9e90-94ddd1c9844d.png)